zkweb-framework/ZKWeb/README.md

 - Visual page editor
 	- Prepared and planned

-Version: 1.0.0 beta 3 (Backward compatibility is provided as much as possible)<br/>
+Version: 1.0.0 beta 4 (Backward compatibility is provided as much as possible)<br/>

+### Hosting Environment

 ZKWeb support running on Asp.Net, Asp.Net Core and Owin.<br/>
 All version compatible with same plugins.<br/>
 Plugins should use the abstraction layer ZKWeb provided, and shouldn't dependent on Asp.Net (Core).<br/>

+### .Net Core Support

+ZKWeb provided basic support for .net core now.<br/>
+But because NHibernate and Substitite are not support .net core yet,<br/>
+functions like database access are unavailable.<br/>

+### Links and License

 Plugins: http://github.com/zkweb-framework/ZKWeb.Plugins<br/>
 Document: http://zkweb-framework.github.io (Chinese only)<br/>